akka/akka-distributed-workers-scala.g8/docs/src/main/paradox/next-steps.md

 The following are some ideas where to take this sample next.
 Implementation of each idea is left up to you.

-## Using a different serializer

-To simplify things in this sample the default Java Serializer was used but in a real application it should not be used.
-For passing messages across the network the Java Serialization has serious security implications (worst case ability to remotely execute code) and does not have good performance characteristics.
-For storing the domain events in a persistent journal, there is also the problem with how to deal with versioning, which is hard if not impossible using Java Serialization.

-A few options to look into are listed in the [Akka Docs section on Serialization](http://doc.akka.io/docs/akka/current/scala/serialization.html#external-akka-serializers)

 ## A HTTP Based API

 The `FrontEnd` in this sample is a dummy that automatically generates work.
 A real application could for example use [Akka HTTP](http://doc.akka.io/docs/akka-http/current/scala/http/introduction.html) to provide a HTTP REST (or other) API for external clients.